 As a business owner, you need to optimize your online presence to acquire and retain customers.
-However, if you are like most business owners, you don’t have a spare minute to dedicate to SEO, much less expertise to do it yourself.
+Even if you run a brick and mortar shop, Search Engine Optimization (SEO) is still necessary for your business.
+However, if you are like most business owners, you don’t have time to dedicate to SEO, or the expertise to do it yourself.

-Lucky for you, Search Engine Optimization is a big industry ($65 billion and counting!) with lots of options for finding help.
-Unfortunately for you, SEO is a big industry with a lots of options to wade through!
+Lucky for you, Search Engine Optimization is a big industry ($65 billion and counting!) with lots of options.
+Unfortunately for you, SEO is a big industry with a lots of options!

-Trying to choose an SEO agency, freelancer or SEO tool can feel like an impossible decision if you want to base your decision on more than just price.
+Trying to choose an SEO agency, freelancer or SEO tool is a big decision and you need to base your decision on something more than just price.

 1. Do They Provide the Service You Need?

-There are different types of SEO professonals who might specialize in one of the following:
+There are different types of search engine optimizers who might specialize in one of the following:

 - Technical SEO